Queen Jangnyeol: Biography

-The future queen was born on 16 December 1624 during the reign King Injo.
-Her father, Jo Chang-won, was member of the Yangju Jo clan.
-Her mother was member of the Jeonju Choi clan.
+The future queen was born on 6 December 1624 during the reign King Injo.
+Her father, Jo Chang-won, was member of the Yangju Jo clan, and her mother was member of the Jeonju Choi clan.
+Although her aunt, older sisters and cousins have personal names, there is information yet to be found regarding the Queen's name from historical records.

-Three years after his first wife Queen Inyeol's death, Injo selected the fourteen-year old daughter of Jo Chang-won as new queen consort in December 1638.
+Three years after his first wife Queen Inyeol's death, Injo selected the fourteen-year old daughter of Jo Chang-won as new queen consort in November 1638.
 The King was 44 years old, and his two sons, Crown Prince Sohyeon and Grand Prince Bongrim, were 12 and 5 years her senior.

 The Queen's relationship with Injo was not good due to the fact that she could not bear a son, and because the King's concubine, Royal Consort Gwi-in of the Okcheon Jo clan, had succeeded in having Injo to hate her.
-Thus she left the main palace, Changdeok Palace, in 1645 to live in Gyeongdeok Palace (now known as Gyeonghui Palace).
+Thus she left the main palace, Changdeokgung, in 1645 to live in Gyeongdeok Palace (now known as Gyeonghuigung).